 Charlie Burns lost his life just days before his 20th birthday, in a fatal knife attack on the 18th of August 2014.
 Charlie was training to be a plumber and had just become a father to a beautiful little girl.
 In memory of Charlie and inspired by this life-changing event, Charlie's Mum, Keeley Burns and his best friend Jojo Akwa, set up The Charlie Burns Foundation in March 2015.

 The Charlie Burns Foundation run community initiatives to support, encourage and guide young people and their families on their quest to eliminate knife crime.

 The Foundation’s primary objectives are to :-

-• Provide advocacy, befriending & Emotional support for the victims of violent crime in the support group, Postcode Parents
+• Provide advocacy, befriending & emotional support for the victims of serious violence and serious youth violence

-• Work with Primary schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture/affiliation with the Postcode Pen-pals Project
+• Work with schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture and gang affiliation

 • Promote social change through active anti-violent crime campaigns

-• Collaborate with external organisations to create safer streets within our community, break the barriers and divisions that cause postcode rivalry and create initiatives that bring communities together to fight against violent crime
+• Collaborate with local, regional and national organisations to create safer streets, break barriers and divisions that cause postcode rivalry and create initiatives that bring communities together

 "I lost my son to knife crime in 2014.
-Enough is enough I don't want another family going through what we have and are still going through" Keeley Burns
+Enough is enough, I don't want another family going through what we have and are still going through"